On John Lennon’s 35th birthday, his second son Sean was born in a New York hospital.

 He had been conceived shortly after Lennon and Ono were reunited, following the infamous Lost Weekend in Los Angeles.
 Although the pair had met backstage after his performance with Elton John at Madison Square Garden on 28 November 1974, it was more than two months before he moved back into the Dakota.

-After the birth, John Lennon was quoted shortly as saying: “I feel higher than the Empire State Building!”
+Shortly after the birth, John Lennon was quoted as saying: “I feel higher than the Empire State Building!”
 Elton John was invited to become the baby’s godfather.